 Franck Evin

-Lighting designer Franck Evin was born in Nantes and moved to Paris when he was 19 in order to study the piano.
-In the evenings he accompanied singers at the café-théâtre Le Connetable but also began to take an interest in lighting and finally decided to combine music and technology.
-Thanks to a scholarship from France’s Ministry of Culture he became assistant to the head of lighting at the Opéra de Lyon in 1983, working with Ken Russell and Robert Wilson among others.
-He began working as an independent lighting designer at the Düsseldorf Schauspielhaus in 1986 and passed his master craftman’s diploma in lighting in 1993.
-During this time he worked closely with the director Werner Schröter and the conductor Eberhard Kloke.
-There followed productions in Nantes, Strasbourg, Paris, Lyon, Vienna, Bonn, Brussels and Los Angeles.
+The lighting designer Franck Evin comes from Nantes and at the age of 19 moved to Paris to study piano.
+In the evenings he accompanied singers at the café-theatre Le Connetable.
+During this time, he also became interested in lighting, finally deciding to combine his interests in music and technology.
+Thanks to a scholarship from the French Ministry of Culture, in 1983 he became assistant to the head of lighting at the Opéra de Lyon, where he worked with directors including Ken Russell and Robert Wilson.
+In 1986 he began to work as an independent lighting designer at the Schauspielhaus in Düsseldorf, and he achieved his master craftsman’s diploma in lighting in 1993.
+During this time, he worked closely with the director Werner Schröter and with the conductor Eberhard Kloke.
+Productions followed in cities including Nantes, Strasbourg, Paris, Lyon, Vienna, Bonn, Brussels and Los Angeles.
 From 1995 to 2012 he was head of lighting at the Komische Oper Berlin, where he was in charge of all the company’s new productions.
-Here he worked closely with Andreas Homoki, Barrie Kosky, Calixto Bieito and Hans Neuenfels.
+Here he formed important partnerships with Andreas Homoki, Barrie Kosky, Calixto Bieto and Hans Neuenfels.

 read more collapse